red-collar-official/flutter_kore/packages/umvvm/doc/custom_instances.md

   PostsListViewState get initialState => PostsListViewState();
 }
 ```
 ### DependentMvvmInstance

-If you need to add dependencies to your custom mvvm instance you can do the following:
+If you need to add dependencies to your custom MVVM instance, you can do the following:

 ```dart

 abstract class BaseBox extends MvvmInstance<dynamic> with DependentMvvmInstance<dynamic> {
   String get boxName;